 The contemporary world economic order is characterized by interconnected, interdependent, and technologically reliant relationships, and globalization has eroded the ability of corporations to operate solely within their own national borders.
 Commercial activities, media content, and travelers now flow near seamlessly across nation-state boundaries.
 Organizations from different countries work together to form mergers, joint ventures, and strategic alliances.
 International business is now the domain of multinational corporations (MNC) and requires representatives from different nations and ethnic background to work and communicate with clients, employees, and social contacts from varied cultures.
 Today's global market place demands that MNC mangers possess cultural competence and effective intercultural communication skills.
-And nowhere is this more evident in the Belt and Road Initiative (BRI).
+And nowhere is this more evident than in the Belt and Road Initiative (BRI) and the Greater Bay Initiative (GRI).

 Over the past 20 years, Chinese corporations have achieved a remarkable growth.
-The 2010 Fortune 500 Global Companies listing included 46 Chinese companies; that number had grown to 120 on the 2018 list.
-Chinese corporate growth is expected to continue and the BRI will require even greater international integration of Chinese companies and increase the required numbers of competent MNC managers-whether they work in China or abroad.
+The 2010 Fortune 500 Global Companies listing included 46 Chinese companies; that number had grown to 119 on the 2019 list.
+Chinese corporate growth is expected to continue and the BRI and GBI will require even greater international integration of Chinese companies and increase the required numbers of competent MNC managers-whether they work in China or abroad.